PolusAI/mm-workflows/docs/advanced.md

 ## Subinterpreters

 A portion of [`examples/gromacs/nvt.wic`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs/nvt.wic) in `mm-workflows` is shown below.
-You can see that the `in:` tag of gmx_energy is identical to the `config:` tag of cwl_watcher.
+You can see that the `in:` tag of gmx_energy is identical to the `config:` tag of cwl_subinterpreter.
 This currently needs to be manually copy & pasted (and indented), but it should be possible to automatically do this in the future.

 ```yaml
 ...